-This Sushi ‘cake’ is incredible in so many aspects.
-Well, I like calling it a cake because it looks exactly like a cake and I always make it in a cake spring form. 😉
+This homemade sushi cake is incredible in so many aspects.
+Well, I like calling it a cake because it looks exactly like a cake and I always make it in a cake springform.

-I chose to make it with three rice layers this time but there are few ways you could choose to make it.
+I often make it with three rice layers but there are a few ways you could choose to make it.
 I'll come back to this a bit later though.